 And industry experts are cautious of a full adoption of virtual trials with problem issues such as a pervasive conservative corporate culture and greater amounts of data to collect, manage and prove reliability to regulators.

-Ensuring the technology needed works as it should is also a challenge, Mantel adds.
+Ensuring the technology needed works as it should is also a challenge, Mantel writes.
 Sensors used to measure heart rates or blood levels need to be working properly for the data to be meaningful.
 Without any technicians present to monitor the equipment, the risk arises that it won’t operate optimally.

-Indeed, the integrity of data is the “main reticence” in the industry of virtual trials, science writer Caterina Lucchini at Pharma World Magazine says, warning that another challenge comes down to standard of care.
+Indeed, the integrity of data is the “main reticence” in the industry of virtual trials, medical writer Caterina Lucchini at Pharma World Magazine says, warning that another challenge comes down to standard of care.
 Without clinicians dealing with patients in person, the concern arises that trial patients will not receive ideal standards of treatment.

 Images by: everythingpossible/©123RF Stock Photo, andreypopov/©123RF Stock Photo, edhar/©123RF Stock Photo